TosbackCgusBridge-Bot/CGUs-versions/Abercrombie/Privacy Policy.md

 _We may disclose the information that you provide to us (including, without limitation, your personal data) to any member of our group, which means our subsidiaries, our ultimate holding company, and the subsidiaries of our holding company (including our affiliated companies)._ **A&F and its affiliated companies will not subscribe you to their ongoing marketing email and/or text message programs unless you have separately consented to receive such marketing communications from a given affiliated company.**

-We make the names and postal addresses in our postal mailing list, sometimes categorized by purchasing information, available to other unaffiliated companies for their marketing purposes.
-See the “Opt-Out” section below for instructions on how to opt out of sharing with unaffiliated companies.
 If you submit content to us through our Websites, Apps or Social Media Pages, such as comments, reviews or images, and we choose to post your content on our Websites or otherwise display it, it will become public information.

 Please be aware that we may use third parties to assist us with our e-commerce business, such as our Websites, emails, text messages, and Social Media Pages.
 Some examples of the assistance that may be provided by third party service providers are: fulfilling orders (including, but not limited to, processing payments, providing fraud prevention services, and verifying addresses). providing electronic online investor information. providing advertising services, including on social media sites and internet search engines. monitoring and analyzing site activity, your actions in response to our emails and the effectiveness of our advertising. providing support services. facilitating communication with you through emails, texts, Notifications, and other platforms. conducting surveys. administering and maintaining employment application information. offering interactive features. and administering the A&F Club program, product reviews, promotions, sweepstakes or contests.
 Personal information you provide us may be shared, as necessary, with the relevant third parties to so carry out functions on our behalf.
 It is possible that some of these service providers will be located outside of the United States.